 About the CPSP Credential

-To be eligible for the CPSP a candidate must have at least 2 years of experience in a plan sponsor role, pass the CPSP certification exam, and ascribe to the CPSP Professional Code of Ethics.
+To be eligible for the CPSP a candidate must have at least 2 years of experience in a plan sponsor role, pass the CPSP credential exam, and ascribe to the PSCA Professional Code of Conduct.

-No. However, PSCA offers an online preparatory course to help candidates prepare for the CPSP certification exam.
+No. However, PSCA offers an online preparatory course to help candidates prepare for the CPSP credential exam.
 The online prep course is available at no additional charge for PSCA plan sponsor members, through our Education Partners, listed below, or via CPFA- or QPFC-credentialed advisors.
-Though the education is not required before taking the certification exam, it is highly recommended.
+Though the education program is not required before taking the credential exam, it is highly recommended.